Tunjidir/bible-guide/README.md

 comes with reusable plan sql file.

 # TODO:
-refactor unit test.
+Refactor unit test.
-configure docker image for deploying with docker. for now you have to deploy to application server locally.
+Configure docker image for deploying with docker.
+For now you have to manually deploy to application server on your local machine.
+Complete sql file to contain all the reading plan for the year.